pat-earl/faculty-page/src/teaching/2020-2021/120-graph-coding/firstday.md

 ## Objectives

-1. Create programs that utilize elemenary data types, control constructs, and functions to solve problems.
+1. Create programs that utilize elementary data types, control constructs, and functions to solve problems.
 1. Create programs that generate and position graphical primitives such as pixels, lines, ellipses, rectangles, and custom two-dimensional shapes.
-1. Demonstrte the ability to manipulate color, texture, perceived lighting sources, and geometric transformations of graphical objects in student programs.
+1. Demonstrate the ability to manipulate color, texture, perceived lighting sources, and geometric transformations of graphical objects in student programs.
-1. Demonstrate the ability to utilize language features and libaries in manipulating three-dimensional projections onto two-dimensional surfaces in student programs.
+1. Demonstrate the ability to utilize language features and libraries in manipulating three-dimensional projections onto two-dimensional surfaces in student programs.
-1. Demonstrate the ability to utilize language features and libaries in creating animated images sequences and in capturing resultant video files in student programs.
+1. Demonstrate the ability to utilize language features and libraries in creating animated images sequences and in capturing resultant video files in student programs.
 1. Demonstrate the ability to utilize user actions and gestures as input to graphical programs.
 1. Demonstrate the ability to import and export data between external tools and student programs.